avneet25/Extensive-Weather-Application/README.md

 ## Features and Libraries used <a name="part2"></a>

-* Used [mediastack API](https://mediastack.com) (Free, Simple REST API for Live News & Blog Articles).
-* It offers extensive options in various categories.
-For NewsApp I have provided 13 Languages (single select), 52 countries (select upto three) and 6 categories with "general" set as the default (multiselect).
+* Used 10 realtime weather APIs to provide extensive weather information.
-* Searchbar option provided for finding language/country of choice
+* Searchbar option provided for finding location of choice
 * [StepSlider](https://github.com/spromicky/StepSlider) to create slider for different times
 * [Alamofire](https://github.com/Alamofire/Alamofire) for API response
 * [SDWebImage](https://github.com/SDWebImage/SDWebImage) for displaying article images from url